kanidm/ldap3/README.md

 | extended | rfc4511 | ✅ (may need changes) |
 | whoami | rfc4532 | ✅ |

+## Things we might add

+I have no interest in adding StartTLS or SASL support.

+StartTLS has a number of security issues compared to LDAPS, and should *not* be used, or developed as it is not only more complex, but also worse than LDAPS.
+Use LDAPS.

+SASL is extremely complicated, and there are very few clients that require it over simple bind.
+It's not really worth the time to add it - if someone contributes it, great!
+But I won't be actively pursuing it.

 ## Notes:

 LDAP - the trashfire we have, not the trashfire we want.